-If you've been mis-sold an energy contract or been majorly out of pocket due to an incorrect energy bill, you may be able to get £100s back.
+If you've been mis-sold an energy contract or left majorly out of pocket due to an incorrect energy bill, you may be able to get £100s back.

 Energy company mis-selling has been rife.
-Now it's time those out of pocket got their cash back.
-This full step-by-step guide includes free template letters to get your money back, and possibly compensation on top.
+Now it's time those left out of pocket got their cash back.
+This full step-by-step guide includes free template letters to get your money back - and possibly compensation on top.

 In this guide

 Energy companies rack up profits faster than Lewis Hamilton's final Silverstone lap, but their customer service often falls short.
 If an energy company treats you unfairly, whether it's mis-selling or mis-billing, you have rights.